 Safety Culture is not built by having a couple of signs in your workplace warning workers about loud noises.
 It is usually the last thing to think about when it comes to management, but actually the most important and should never be ignored.

-It doesn’t matter what kind of a team you have; it is never too late or hard to implement a safety culture in your organization.
-This goes a long way towards changing the mindset and the actions of both workers and management.
+It doesn’t matter what kind of team you have; it is never too late or hard to implement a safety culture in your organization.
+This goes a long way toward changing the mindset and the actions of both workers and management.